Fresh penetration testing confirms Tresorit’s security

+For us at Tresorit, vulnerability management is important for several reasons.
 For one, we are a security-focused company and work to help others stay in control of their most sensitive data and files.
 As a result, many companies and individuals chose to store some of their most valuable or confidential data in our end-to-end encrypted cloud.
 This means we must constantly adapt to new threats and counteract any new attack vectors in the cybersecurity space.

 Furthermore, Tresorit is at its core a software company.
 We understand that every change we make to our code has the potential to create a vulnerability, so we act accordingly.
 We follow many secure programming principles and security best-practices to ensure our code remains safe through every update.
 However, despite all our efforts, it’s best to have a fresh set of eyes check our systems to help us keep all vital information safe.
 We wrote about our Guarantees for protecting your data in the summer of 2021, when we also promised to share the results of our latest security audit.

-Following from our understanding of the above, we take a three-pronged approach to ensuring the integrity of our codebase:
+In general we take a three-pronged approach to ensuring the integrity of our codebase:

 1. Continuous internal security tests